Formulas | Formula library

 Legacy salary planning formula for new annual salary

 This formula for a number field is for the legacy salary planning process.
-It considers eligible team members based on a custom eligibility field, and returns their country multiplier.
+It considers eligible team members based on a custom eligibility field.
+It returns their country multiplier.
 It then uses the country multiplier to generate a new annual salary.
-The Annual Salary/Annual Multiplier should be the same value at the Amount field on Salary.
-If the Salary Eligibility field is not checked for a team member, the formula returns 0.
+The Annual Salary/Annual Multiplier is the same value at the Amount field on Salary.
+If you don't check the Salary Eligibility field for a team member, the formula returns zero.

 Copy